feltcute/ModdingDocsMGD/Doc/GettingStarted/MakingAMod.rst

 But there are some general words you should know, so you can better understand other parts of the modding documentation in the future.

-First, start with the top of the file:
+First, let's start by examining the top of the file:

 .. code-block:: javascript